SE-UP/RSE-UP/chapters/intro_snakemake.md

 > occur approximately twice as often as the second most frequent word.

-Together these scripts implement a common workflow:
+Together, these scripts implement a common workflow:

 1. Read a data file.
 2. Perform an analysis on this data file.